lynnwellhausen/cypress-example/README.md

 # retool-docker-compose

-A template to help you run Retool on your local machine via Docker Desktop
+A template to help you run Retool with Cypress tests on your local machine via Docker Desktop.
+This template contains one test to get you started.
+The test logs you into your Retool app and is in the file test-1.cy.js.

+# To set up Cypress and run the example test

+1. cd into the user directory
+2. run npm init
+3. install Cypress in the user directory
+   - npm install cypress --save-dev
+4. extend Cypress with custom commands from the testing library ecosystem
+   - npm install --save-dev @testing-library/cypress
+5. go to test-1.cy.js and add the login credentials for your local instance on line 15
+6. start your local instance from the root directory
+   - docker compose up -d
+7. run the test from the user directory (you may need to open a new terminal window)
+   - npx cypress open

 ## Prereqs